-Benjamin Moore Lenox Tan HC-44: Paint Color Review
+Benjamin Moore Lenox Tan HC-44: Undertones & Real Home Use

 WHAT TYPE OF COLOR IS LENOX TAN?

 In the wild world of warm neutrals, one of the best ways to separate beige from tan is via their undertones.
-In general, beige paint colors cater to an orange undertone (the most popular ones leaning orange-pink).
+In general, beige paint colors tend to have an orange undertone (the most popular ones lean orange-pink).
 On the other hand, tan paint colors cater to a yellow undertone (most often, yellow-green).
 This makes Lenox Tan an interesting warm neutral as it isn’t committed super hard one way or the other.

 The Difference Between Beige & Tan